 Hydrographic Society of America

 Pohner, F; Bakke, J; Nilsen, O; Kjaer, T; and Fonseca, Luciano, "Integrating Imagery from Hull Mounted Sidescan Sonars with Multibeam Bathymetry" (2007).
-Center for Coastal and Ocean Mapping.
+U.S. Hydrographic Conference.
 386.